Stock car racing in the United Kingdom: Closed-wheel Stock car formulas

-In 2001 the ASCAR Racing Series was formed and ran until 2008, the series was a "NASCAR" style racing series that was predominantly ran at Rockingham Motor Speedway as well as briefly on the continent.
+In 2001 the ASCAR Racing Series was formed and ran until 2008, the series was a "NASCAR" style racing series that was predominantly run at Rockingham Motor Speedway as well as briefly on the continent.
 The first season was won by John Mickel.
 Other notable champions were Nicolas Minassian and Ben Collins who also played as The Stig on Top Gear.
 The field was usually populated by professional or semi-professional stock car drivers, however notable drivers who were famous from other areas of motorsport either took part in single races or for one complete season, they included Colin McRae, Jason Plato, Matt Neal, Darren Manning, Max Papis, John Cleland and former NASCAR drivers Brandon Whitt and Randy Tolsma.

 Another one of the most popular forms of UK stock car racing are the 2-Litre National Saloon Stock Cars, regulated by the Saloon Stock Car Association.
 This formula is typically based on heavily armoured Ford Sierra, Ford Mondeo, Vauxhall Vectra and Audi A6 models, purposely reconstructed for this full contact class.

 The 1300cc Stock Cars hold very similar build specification to the 2-Litre Nationals, with cars being armoured all the way around.
 The major difference between the two are the different cars used.
 The smaller engine capacity means cars are a lot smaller and lighter.
 Most are front-wheel drive like the Vauxhall Corsa, Vauxhall Tigra and Honda Civic, however the class does allow the rear-wheel drive Toyota Starlet.

 Rebels are a one-make purpose built formula also using the 850cc reliant engine with slight modifications, in a steel chassis with 'retro' plastic panels designed to give the look of a scaled down post-war Ford Popular.